JoeyMckenzie/artisense/README.md

 documentation.
-Once you've successfully installed a version of the documentation using artisense, you may use the `docs` artisense artisan command to search relevant sections
+Once you've successfully installed a version of the documentation using artisense, you may use the `docs` artisense artisan command to search relevant sections:

 ```bash
 php artisan artisense:docs